0l0r1n/messagebird-apex/README.md

-# SFDX  App
+MessageBird Apex Library

-MessageBird REST API for Salesforce, built using SFDX
+MessageBird Wrapper Library for Salesforce, built using SFDX

 ## Please note that this is not an official supported version by MessageBird